 - C. MEDIATOR INFORMATION DIRECTORY.
-The Dispute Resolution Commission shall maintain for the consideration of the Clerks of Superior Court and those selecting designating mediators for matters within the Clerk's jurisdiction a directory of certified mediators who request appointments in those matters and a directory of those mediators who are certified pursuant to these Rules.
-Said directory shall be maintained on the Commission's web site. - D. DISQUALIFICATION OF MEDIATOR.
-Any person ordered to attend a mediation pursuant to these Rules may move the Clerk of Superior Court of the county in which the matter is pending for an order disqualifying the mediator.
+The Commission shall maintain for the consideration of the clerks of superior court and those designating mediators for matters within the clerk's jurisdiction, a directory of certified mediators who request appointments in those matters and a directory of those mediators who are certified pursuant to these Rules.
+Said directory shall be maintained on the Commission's website at www.ncdrc.org. - D. DISQUALIFICATION OF MEDIATOR.
+Any person ordered to attend a mediation pursuant to these Rules may move the clerk of superior court of the county in which the matter is pending for an order disqualifying the mediator.
 For good cause, such order shall be entered.
-If the mediator is disqualified, a replacement mediator shall be selected designated or appointed pursuant to Rule 2.
+If the mediator is disqualified, a replacement mediator shall be designated or appointed pursuant to Rule 2.
 Nothing in this provision shall preclude mediators from disqualifying themselves.

 RULE 3.
-CONDUCTING THE MEDIATION
+THE MEDIATION

 - A. WHERE MEDIATION IS TO BE HELD.
-The mediation may be held in any location to which all the persons ordered to attend and the mediator agree.
-In the absence of such an agreement, the mediation shall be held in the Courthouse or other public or community building in the county where the matter is pending.
-The mediator shall be responsible for reserving a place and making arrangements for the mediation and for giving timely notice of the time and location of the mediation to all persons ordered to attend. - B. WHEN MEDIATION IS TO BE HELD.
-The Clerk's order issued pursuant to Rule 1.C.(3) shall state a deadline for completion of the mediation.
-The mediator shall set a date and time for the mediation pursuant to Rule 6.B.(5) and shall conduct the mediation before that date unless the date is extended by the Clerk.
+The mediated settlement conference shall be held in any location agreeable to the parties and the mediator.
+If the parties cannot agree to a location, the mediator shall be responsible for reserving a neutral place in the county where the action is pending and making arrangements for the conference and for giving timely notice of the time and location of the conference to all attorneys, pro se parties, and other persons required to attend. - B. WHEN MEDIATION IS TO BE HELD.
+The clerk's order issued pursuant to Rule 1.C(3) shall state a deadline for completion of the mediation.
+The mediator shall set a date and time for the mediation pursuant to Rule 6.B(5) and shall conduct the mediation before that date unless the date is extended by the clerk. - C. EXTENDING DEADLINE FOR COMPLETION.
+The clerk may extend the deadline for completion of the mediation upon the clerk's own motion, upon stipulation of the parties or upon suggestion of the mediator. - D. RECESSES.

-- C. REQUEST TO EXTEND DEADLINE FOR COMPLETION.
-The mediator or any person ordered to attend the mediation may request the Clerk of Superior Court to extend the deadline for completion of the mediation.
-Such request shall state the reasons the extension is sought and shall be delivered to all persons ordered to attend and the mediator.
-The Clerk may grant the request without hearing by setting a new deadline for the completion of the mediation, which date may be set at any time prior to the hearing.
-Notice of the Clerk's decision shall be delivered to all persons ordered to attend and the mediator by the person who sought the extension and shall be filed with the Court. - D. RECESSES.
 The mediator may recess the mediation at any time and may set times for reconvening which are prior to the deadline for completion.
-If the time for reconvening is set before the mediation is recessed, no further notification is required for persons present at the mediation. - E. THE MEDIATION IS NOT TO DELAY OTHER PRO- CEEDINGS.
-The mediation shall not be cause for the delay of other proceedings in the matter, including the completion of discovery, the filing or hearing of motions, or the hearing of the matter, except by order of the Clerk of Superior Court.
+If the time for reconvening is set before the mediation is recessed, no further notification is required for persons present at the mediation. - E. THE MEDIATION IS NOT TO DELAY OTHER PRO-CEEDINGS.
+The mediation shall not be cause for the delay of other proceedings in the matter, including the completion of discovery, the filing or hearing of motions or the hearing of the matter, except by order of the clerk of superior court.

 RULE 4.
-DUTIES OF PARTIES, ATTORNEYS AND OTHER PARTICIPANTS IN MEDIATIONS
+DUTIES OF PARTIES, ATTORNEYS AND OTHER PAR-TICIPANTS IN MEDIATIONS